Tech901/web-programming-precourse/PreCourse-Exercise.md

     }

 **Note:** CSS Rules:
-Class Name Selectors begin with '.'
+Class Name Selectors begin with `'.'`
-ID Selectors begin with #
+ID Selectors begin with `#`
-CSS Rule Sets must have opening and closing brackers{}
-Each individual CSS rule should be closed with a semi-colon ;
+CSS Rule Sets must have opening and closing brackers `{ }` Each individual CSS rule should be closed with a semi-colon `;`

 ### 10.1

 Go back and take a look at your html code.
 We have structured our project to have two main sections, the profile section & the info section.
 We'll start with the profile header section.

-Add the following lines of code to your css file to add a background image and background color to our inner div
+Add the following lines of code to your css file to add a background image and background color to our _profile_ `<div>`

     .profile {
         border-radius:4px 4px 0px 0px;